Vicente Corta Fernández

 The World Economic Forum named Vicente a Young Global Leader in 2006, a distinction only two other Mexicans received that year.
-Vicente has been a member or director on the boards of directors of numerous Mexican public sector financial entities, and he has advised the World Bank and International Monetary Fund on international financial matters.
+Vicente was a member or director on the boards of directors of numerous Mexican public sector financial entities, and he advised the World Bank and International Monetary Fund on international financial matters.

 Grupo Financiero Banorte US$1.4 billion merger with Grupo Financiero Interacciones